CloudVistA/metadata-analytics/README.md

-# Cloud VISTA - A Semantic Web Revolution
+# Cloud VISTA - A Semantic Web Evolution

 __*The Cloud VISTA Data Program is a semantic web standards-driven approach to access, interfacing, security, and master data management for all Veteran  health information at web-scale*__